Health & Nutrition11 min read

 Healthy Paws

-Weaknesses: No wellness coverage option, premiums increase with age (as with all insurers), no exam fee coverage.
+Weaknesses: No wellness coverage option.
+Premiums increase with age (as with all insurers).
+They don't cover exam fees.

 Embrace

-Strengths: Diminishing deductible (your deductible decreases by $50 for each claim-free year), optional wellness plan, covers exam fees.
+Strengths: Diminishing deductible (your deductible drops by $50 for each claim-free year).
+Optional wellness plan.
+Covers exam fees.

-Best for: Generally healthy dogs whose owners want to be rewarded for claim-free years.
+Best for: Generally healthy dogs.
+It rewards owners for claim-free years.

 Nationwide

 Strengths: The only major insurer that covers exotic pets.
-Offers a Whole Pet with Wellness plan that includes routine care.
+They offer a Whole Pet with Wellness plan that includes routine care.
 Long track record and financial stability.

-Best for: Owners who want an all-in-one plan including wellness coverage and prefer a large, established insurer.
+Best for: Owners who want an all-in-one plan.
+It's solid if you prefer a large, established insurer.

 Trupanion

-Strengths: Pays vets directly (no out-of-pocket reimbursement wait at participating vets), per-condition deductible means you only pay the deductible once per new condition for your dog's lifetime, 90% reimbursement is the only option (keeps things simple), no payout limits.
+Strengths: Pays vets directly at participating clinics.
+You avoid the out-of-pocket reimbursement wait.
+Their per-condition deductible means you only pay it once per condition for your dog's lifetime.
+No payout limits.

-Weaknesses: Higher premiums than many competitors, only offers 90% reimbursement (no flexibility), per-condition deductible can be confusing.
+Weaknesses: Higher premiums than many competitors.
+Only offers 90% reimbursement (no flexibility).
+The per-condition deductible can confuse people.

-Best for: Owners who want the highest coverage level and hate waiting for reimbursement.
-Especially strong for dogs with chronic conditions.
+Best for: Owners who hate waiting for reimbursement.
+It holds up exceptionally well for dogs with chronic conditions.
+Six months into a chronic diagnosis, you'll be glad you have it.

 Lemonade Pet

-Strengths: Very competitive pricing for young and healthy dogs, fast digital-first claims process, optional wellness and dental add-ons, portion of premiums donated to charity.
+Strengths: Very competitive pricing for young and healthy dogs.
+Fast digital-first claims process.
+Optional wellness and dental add-ons.
+They donate a portion of premiums to charity.

-Weaknesses: Relatively new to pet insurance (less track record), some users report claim denials for borderline cases, premiums can increase significantly at renewal.
+Weaknesses: Relatively new to pet insurance.
+Six months in, some clinic clients reported claim denials for borderline cases.
+Premiums can increase significantly at renewal.

-Best for: Young, healthy dogs whose owners want affordable coverage with a modern, app-based experience.
+Best for: Young, healthy dogs.
+It works well if you want affordable coverage with an app-based experience.

 When to Get Pet Insurance